nerfstudio-project/nerfstudio/docs/developer_guides/viewer/viewer_control.md

 # Python Viewer Control

-Similar to `ViewerElements`, Nerfstudio includes supports a pythonic interface to the viewer through which you can:
+Similar to [`ViewerElements`](./custom_gui.md), Nerfstudio includes supports a Python interface to the viewer through which you can:

 * Set viewer camera pose and FOV
 * Set viewer scene crop